intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/axolotl_quickstart.md

 lora_fan_in_fan_out:
 ```

-Launch LoRA training with following command,
+Launch LoRA training with the following command,

 ```bash
 accelerate launch finetune.py lora.yml
 ```

-In Axolotl v0.4.0, you can also use `train.py` instead of `-m axolotl.cli.train` or `finetune.py`.
+In Axolotl v0.4.0, you can use `train.py` instead of `-m axolotl.cli.train` or `finetune.py`.

 ```bash
 accelerate launch train.py lora.yml